Coming Undone: Charts

+Certifications

 Mash-up

 Korn and Atlanta crunk rappers Dem Franchize Boyz did a mash-up of their respective hit singles at the time, "Coming Undone" and "Lean wit It, Rock wit It", titled "Coming Undone wit It".
 It was produced by Jermaine Dupri and Scott Spock from The Matrix, and was first released on AOL in April 2006.
 A video for "Coming Undone wit It" was released on the DVD portion of Chopped, Screwed, Live and Unglued.
 This is the official remix to both songs.

 Various elements of the two songs were combined with new parts exclusive to the mashup, produced by Scott Spock of The Matrix.